 Dr. Jose Luis Alvarado is Professor of Education and Founding Dean of the College of Education at California State University Monterey Bay.
 Dr. Alvarado joined CSU Monterey Bay in 2014.
 Prior to joining CSUMB, he served as Professor of Special Education and Associate Dean for the College of Education at San Diego State University.

-Dr. Alvarado earned his bachelor’s degree in psychology, his teaching credentials in bilingual elementary education and special education, his preliminary administrative service credential, and master’s degree in special education from San Diego State University.
-He earned his Ph.D. in Special Education from the University of Virginia.
+Dr. Alvarado earned his bachelor’s degree in psychology, his teaching credentials in bilingual elementary education and special education, his preliminary administrative services credential, and master’s degree in special education from San Diego State University.
+He earned his Ph.D. in Education with an emphasis in Special Education from the University of Virginia.

 Prior to his work in higher education, Dr. Alvarado worked as a behavior specialist for a county mental health day treatment program for young children with emotional and behavioral disorders and served as an on-call crisis mental health counselor.
 He also taught in an elementary special education classroom for students with severe emotional and behavioral disabilities and worked as a Program Specialist in special education program implementation and compliance for a regional special education office.

 Dean Alvarado’s research is focused on effective personnel preparation, program improvement and evaluation, creating greater access and success for traditionally underrepresented students, implementing efforts that achieve greater student success while eliminating achievement gaps, establishing career pathways, effective instruction, multicultural education, and behavior support for culturally, linguistically, and differently abled diverse students.
 He has published in journals such as Multicultural Perspectives, Remedial and Special Education, Behavioral Disorders, Rural Special Education Quarterly, Assessment for Effective Intervention, and The Kappan.
-Dr. Alvarado has also been principal investigator and co-principal investigator for more than $2.9 million in projects funded by the U.S. Department of Education, the University of South Florida, and private foundations.
+Dr. Alvarado has also been instrumental in securing more than $9 million in projects funded by the U.S. Department of Education, the University of South Florida, and private philanthropic foundations.

-Dean Alvarado remains active in his service to the University, the Community, and the Profession.
-In addition to his considerable service to the University, he just completed his service as Chair for the CSU Deans of Education group and was recently appointed to the California Commission on Teacher Credentialing Committee on Accreditation that reviews all accredited programs in the state.
-Dean Alvarado serves on numerous philanthropic and non-profit advisory boards and is President of the Board of Directors for The Institute for Effective Education in San Diego, CA.
+Dean Alvarado remains active in service to the University, the Community, and the Profession.
+In addition to his considerable service to the University, he is Past Chair for the CSU Deans of Education group and currently serves on the California Commission on Teacher Credentialing Committee on Accreditation that reviews all accredited programs in the state.
+Dean Alvarado serves on numerous philanthropic and non-profit advisory boards including the Community Foundation of Monterey County, Siembra Latinos Philanthropic Fund, and is President of the Board of Directors for The Institute for Effective Education in San Diego, CA.

 Personal Message from Dean Alvarado:

-I chose my professional career in higher education after working as an educator in a diverse, high-need rural area.
+I chose my professional career in higher education after working as a K-12 education professional in a diverse, high-need rural area.
 It has been my cumulative experiences that have sharpened my commitment to the success of all students, especially those who are culturally and linguistically diverse students who live and learn in increasingly diverse communities.
-Over the years, my focus has sharpened, yet paradoxically my areas of interest have broadened to include university and community wide initiatives that impact local, regional, national, and international efforts.
-Regardless of the leadership role I play, my commitment remains aligned with the most fundamental mission of any College or University – to create access and transform individuals and communities by meeting the needs of all who avail themselves of the opportunities that higher education has to offer.
+Regardless of the leadership role I play, my commitment remains aligned with the most fundamental mission of California State University Monterey Bay – to create access and transform individuals and communities by meeting the needs of all who avail themselves of the opportunities that higher education has to offer.

 I encourage you to explore all that our College of Education has to offer.
 If your interest, commitment, and passion lies in making a transformational impact in communities and individuals, then, you just may be the perfect candidate for one of the career pathways our College has to offer.